Thank you for your interest in learning more about me.

 What I do outside of work:

 Volunteering is important to me.
 I think we need to give back where we can, however we can.
 I have been a Big Sister to an amazing young lady for the last five years with Big Brothers and Big Sisters Calgary.
-I currently sit on both the Heritage Calgary Board of Directors and on the National Board for the Canadian Transplant Association.
+I currently sit on both the Heritage Calgary Board of Directors (a civic partner) and on the National Board for the Canadian Transplant Association.
 In the past I have been actively involved with organizations like Momentum, Making Changes, The Kidney Foundation, IABC, Canadian Blood Services and Alberta Health Services.
-In 2012 I was recognized by Avenue Magazine’s Top 40 Under 40 program for humanitarian efforts.
+In 2012 I was recognized by Avenue Magazine’s Top 40 Under 40 program for becoming the first person in Calgary to donate a kidney to a stranger, and helping the Living Donor Program create best practice guidelines for non-directed donor care.

 I enjoy hiking as well as walks by the reservoir and through Fish Creek park.
 I recently took up snowshoeing again after a 30-ish year break.
 In pre-COVID times I enjoyed going out for dinner at local restaurants or just getting together with friends in the community.
-Hopefully we can all do that again soon.
+I am excited to start doing that again now that things are opening up.

 I am fortunate to live with my two wonderful rescue dogs, Cricket and Sonny.
 Both were adopted from ARF Alberta and they are a lot of fun to be around.